thermotools/SurfPack/surfpack/readme.md

 # Implementation structure
-This is how the model in the src2 directory is organised
+This is how the model in the surfpack directory is organised

 All DFT models inherit the `Functional` class, which serves a purpose analogous to the `thermo` class in ThermoPack.
 The inheritance tree at the moment of writing is